idrissneumann/tekton-task-images/state-success/README.md

 # State success

-Use this image as an end step of your tasks in order to set the final state to `success`.
+Use this image as an end task of your pipeline in order to set the final state to `success`.

 (Usefull when you use the [`github-set-status`](./github-set-status) or the [`slack-result-sender`](./slack-result-sender) tasks).